This list is representative of the nature and number of electives offered each year.

 Professor Anant Sundaram

-Students will estimate cash flows, discount rates, and terminal values in order to establish intrinsic values for projects and firms using well-known valuation methods.
-In addition to traditional discounted cash flow (DCF) analysis, the course examines alternative valuation approaches such as real option valuation, relative valuation, and cross-border valuation.
-The course will explore valuation approaches in such classic settings as IPOs, mature cash flow businesses, LBOs, mergers & acquisitions, and project financing.
-Using a mixture of lectures, cases, projects, and guest speakers, the links between corporate valuation and corporate financial decisions regarding capital structure and corporate performance evaluation are also explored.
-Prerequisite: Corporate Finance or its equivalent
+The fundamental focus of the course is to answer the question, "what is a real asset worth"?
+You will derive and estimate cash flows, discount rates, and terminal values to establish intrinsic values for projects, divisions, and firms domestically and across borders using well-known valuation methods.
+In addition to discounted cash flow (DCF) analysis, you will examine alternative approaches such as real option valuation and relative valuation.
+The course will explore valuation approaches in such settings as IPOs of rapidly growing businesses, mature cash flow businesses, LBOs, mergers & acquisitions, and project financing.
+The links between corporate valuation and corporate financial decisions regarding capital structure, corporate performance evaluation, exchange rates, and country risk will also be explored.
+The course will use a mixture of lectures, cases, projects, and guest speakers.
+Prerequisite: Corporate Finance or its equivalent.

 DEBT MARKETS (DM)